VandalByte/darkmatter-grub2-theme/README.md

 </div>

 <div align="center">
-  <b>This project has been moved to gitlab; any future development will take place there; however, you can report issues/bugs via GitLab or GitHub.</b>
+  <b>This project has been moved to <a href="https://gitlab.com/VandalByte/darkmatter-grub-theme">GitLab</a>.
+Any future development will take place there.
+However, you can report issues/bugs via <a href="https://gitlab.com/VandalByte/darkmatter-grub-theme/-/issues">GitLab</a> or <a href="https://github.com/VandalByte/darkmatter-grub2-theme/issues">GitHub</a></b>
 </div>

 ### ✔️ Installation